Arithmetic finiteness of very irregular varieties: Introduction

 \subsection{Numerical condition}

-To formulate the numerical condition in~\cref{IntroThmIntrinsicGeneral}, let $X$ be a smooth subvariety of an abelian variety~$A$ of dimension $g$ over a field~$k$.
-If $k$ is algebraically closed, we say that $X \subset A$ is \emph{symmetric up to translation} if there is a point $a \in A(k)$ such that $X = - X + a$.
-If~$k$ is an arbitrary field, we say that $X \subset A$ is symmetric up to translation if its base change to an algebraic closure of $k$ is so.
-By the \emph{stabilizer} of a subvariety $X \subset A$ we mean the algebraic group $\Stab_A(X)$ whose points in a $k$-scheme $S$ are When $X \subset A$ has ample normal bundle, then $\Stab_A(X)$ is a finite group scheme and its order $n=|\Stab_A(X)|$ divides the Euler characteristics $\chi_\top(X)$ and $\chi(X, \cO_X)$, since
+To formulate the numerical condition in~\cref{IntroThmIntrinsicGeneral}, let~$X$ be a smooth subvariety of an abelian variety~$A$ of dimension~$g$ over a field~$k$.
+If~$k$ is algebraically closed, we say that~$X \subset A$ is \emph{symmetric up to translation} if there is a point~$a \in A(k)$ such that~$X = - X + a$.
+If~$k$ is an arbitrary field, we say that~$X \subset A$ is symmetric up to translation if its base change to an algebraic closure of~$k$ is so.
+By the \emph{stabilizer} of a subvariety~$X \subset A$ we mean the algebraic group~$\Stab_A(X)$ whose points in a~$k$-scheme~$S$ are We say that~$X$ is \emph{divisible} if~$\Stab_A(X)$ is nonzero.
+When~$X \subset A$ is of general type (e.g., if~$X$ has ample normal bundle), then the algebraic group~$\Stab_A(X)$ is finite.
+Its order~$n$ divides~$\chi_\top(X)$ because~$\chi_\top(X) / n$ is the topological Euler characteristic of the quotient variety In~\cref{IntroThmIntrinsicGeneral} we require: